quaquel/EMAworkbench/docs/source/overview.rst

 ========
 Analysis
 ========

+The ananlysis package contains a variety of analysis and visualization techniques for analysing the results from the exploratory modeling.
+The analysis scripts are tailored for use in combination with the workbench, but they can also be used on their own with data generated in some other manner.

 * Patient Rule Induction Method (:mod:`prim`)
 * Classification Trees (:mod:`cart`)
 * Feature Scoring (:mod:`feature_scoring`)
+* Regional Sensitivity Analysis (:mod:`regional_sa`)
 * Behaviour clustering (:mod:`clusterer`): This analysis feature automatically allocates output behaviours that are similar in characteristics to groups (i.e. clusters).
 'Similarity' between dynamic behaviours is defined using